johorean/johorean.github.io/_posts/2020-10-21-admin-assistant-sunaero-asia-sdn-bhd-4409257.md

 </div></div></span></div></div></div>
 #### How To Apply
-If you confident and feel that this job is suitable to you, go ahead take your action now. <br/> Hope you find your dream job in Johor - Others. <br/>
+If you confident and feel that this job is suitable to you, go ahead take your action now. <br/> Hope you find your dream job in Johor. <br/>
 <a href="https://www.jobstreet.com.my/en/job/admin-assistant-4409257?jobId=jobstreet-my-job-4409257" class="btn btn--info" target="_blank" rel="nofollow noopenner">Apply Online</a>
 {% include link-adsense.html %}